 For the past several years, the number of informal meetings has held steady at around 3-5 per cent of the total parcel count in the county.
-For the 2019 tax year, there have been 937 informal meetings (including PUP) scheduled or approximately 2.3 percent of the total population.
-Of those, 406 received some form of adjustment, 521 were not changed and 10 are awaiting decisions.
+For the 2020 tax year, there have been 919 informal meetings (including PUP) scheduled or approximately 2.2 percent of the total population.
+Of those, 409 received some form of adjustment, 483 were not changed and 27 are awaiting decisions.
 The latter ones are Payment Under Protest applications filed after the first half of the taxes were paid recently.

-This year informal meetings may begin by March 23.
+This year, informal meetings may begin as early as March 22.
 We are obligated by statute to make any decisions on those meetings no later than May 20.
 Typically, we will make every effort to notify owners of a decision on their property within two to three weeks after the actual meeting date.
 However, there may be some that require more time to reconcile.
-Options exist for owners to meet with staff in person or by telephone.
+It is anticipated that most of the meetings will be by telephone.
+However, if an owner insists, arrangements may be made to meet in person, under current pandemic requirements.
 Property owners may contact the Appraisers Office for documentation or assistance in preparing for their meeting.